singha200/Openshift-prep/DO316/05 NetworkPolicy+HTTP.md

 - A `Clusterlp Service` allows Web Traffic into the `myvm-lan1` VirtualMachine
 - The Network Policy Restricts access to the VirtualMachine `myvm-lan1` and allowing only the member of Project `banana` to access TCP port `80`
 - Other Project cannot Reach the VirtualMachine `myvm-lan1` at TCP Port `80`

+## Task Create a Network policy named `apple-access-netpol` in the `banana` project.
+Only the member of `apple` project should able to access the VM `myvm-lan2`
+## Task Create a Network policy named `kiwi-access-netpol` in the `banana` project.
+It should allow only the request coming from `kiwi` project.
 ---